Aayush406/PlaylistPoly/README.md

 ### Devpost

-Visit this link to view the devpost to gain more details on this project: https://devpost.com/software/playlistpoly
+Visit this link to view the devpost to gain more details about this project: https://devpost.com/software/playlistpoly